 The conclusion of the court was that the fact that the recording had taken place provided evidence of the type of parenting which the father could offer his child.
 It continued, “This case is a striking example of the acute difficulties that can be caused by adults recording children for the purposes of litigation.
 From the time the recording programme was revealed, everyone involved in these proceedings, except the father and his partner, immediately realised that it was wrong.
 The mother, rightly in my view, described it as “unbelievable”.
 Even so, the full extent of the deeply concerning ramifications for Tara’s welfare only became apparent as the hearing progressed.
 By the final day, even the father appeared to be beginning to understand the difficulties that he had created not just for his case but for his child.”

 M v F (Covert Recording of Children) EWFC 29Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
-We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
-Copyright 2013-2020 Rainscourt Law LLP.
+Copyright 2013-2022 Rainscourt Law LLP.
 All rights reserved.